Hybrid Rail-With-Trail Design Can Save Mid-County Grants

 The trail surface must be asphalt, not concrete.
 This is an interim, temporary trail.
 Maintenance of infrastructure is normal; it's unacceptable to use maintenance costs as an excuse to make a project so expensive as to be infeasible.

-If the Regional Transportation Commission and staff from Santa Cruz City and County accept Roaring Camp's help, if they move the tracks to the side where it is feasible and necessary, and if they adopt the common sense Streetcar Rail-With-Trail design, we can build a beautiful trail while protecting our passenger rail future.
+If the Regional Transportation Commission and staff from Santa Cruz City and County accept Roaring Camp's help, if they move the tracks to the side where it is feasible and necessary, and if they adopt the common sense Rail-With-Trail design, we can build a beautiful trail while protecting our passenger rail future.